 An independent guide to Val Thorens

-Here, we have information about travel to and from Val Thorens.
+Information about travel to and from Val Thorens.
 You can travel to Val Thorens from the UK by train, plane, or car.
 Tour operators include transfers from the airport or station; otherwise you can use a transfer company or taxi, or take the bus.
 Find all the information you need about Val Thorens travel here.

 Inghams is a reliable UK tour operator, which offers holidays to Val Thorens by train, plane, or self-drive.
 Book a holiday in Val Thorens with Inghams.